Vince Staples’ Style Works the Same Way His No-Phone Rehearsal Did

 The Calmness Is Part of What Makes It Work

-Fans can still see themselves in the clothes instead of feeling locked out of them completely.
+Fans can still recognize themselves somewhere inside the clothes instead of feeling completely shut out of the image around him.

 Next